ihavec/FastCGI-Rest-API/README.md

 # FastCGI Rest API written in C

+## CURRENTLY STILL NOTHING USEFUL.
+IN DEVELOPMENT ...

 ## Goals
 This library can be used to write fastcgi rest apis with mariadb (mysql) and libcurl support.

+## Implementation
+The library provides 2 main opaque types, `fra_req_t *` and `fra_endpoint_t *`.
+The first one represents the current request
+and the second one represents an endpoint.
+Hooks ( callbacks ) can then be attached that are triggered in a specific state of an endpoint or an request.
+Global hooks can also be created.
+You can attach your own variables to an endpoint or globally to all endpoints.
+Malloc is then called only once for all the variables, when a new request comes in and there are no left overs from previous requests.
+This is all that the core.h provides.
+Then there are a few plugins, that use the memory management and hooks that the core.h provides to extend the user experience.
+mysql.h provides functions to make asynchronous mysql calls.
+curl.h provides functions to make asynchronous curl calls.
+auth\_basic.h provides functions for basic user authentication.
+...
+(TODO other authentication plugins)

 ## Example how to run the application